How to Register Copyright in Nepal: A Simple Guide

 Step 3: Review & Examination

-The office will examine your application to ensure:
+The office will check:

-• The work is original
+• That your work is original

 Share: